qteatime/kate/_sources/user/importer/index.rst.txt

 Capabilities
 ------------

-The Importer needs two capabilities:
+The Importer needs two powerful capabilities (and a modal-dialog one):

 * ``Ask to access your files``: this gives the Importer read-only access to the file you choose to share with the Importer.
 It's needed to be able to